eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/get-secret-note-200.md

 description: How to solve API challenge 33 - authorized to access secret note 200
 ---

+# How to complete the GET Authorized secret note challenge

+To access the secret note we need to be Authenticated and Authorized, only then can we GET protected information.
-How to complete the GET Authorized secret note challenge, which returns a status code of 200 and the secret note.
+The API Challenge returns a status code of 200 and the secret note when we are authorized to do so.

 ## 	Authorization Challenge